 Garage doors are heavy.
 Whether your garage door needs to be manually lifted or it’s attached to a mechanical lifter, if there were no garage springs, it would take a herculean effort to move, which would make it far less convenient than it’s designed to be.

+That’s why garage door springs are so important.
+These ultra strong springs are designed to counteract the weight of a door.
+If you have a manual garage door, or if you detach your door from the lifting mechanism, you may notice that it takes about the same amount of force to lift your door as it does to lower it.
+This is because the springs are doing the majority of the lifting for you.
+There are two main types of garage door springs installed in most garages.
+Torsion springs keep you door in a constant state of balance.
+Extension springs provide added lift to assist in raising the door.
 Torsion springs are the pricier of the two, but they’re more stable, last longer and pose less risk when breaking.
 They also provide a more fluid motion during lifting.
 Extension spring lifted doors are noticeably jerkier when moving.
 Many older garage doors have extension springs.
 Luckily, there are ways to convert an extension spring door to torsion springs, although this job should always be left to a professional.

 When Should I Replace My Garage Door Spring?